Linear Model and Extensions

 Statistical inference based on the EHW standard error relaxes the parametric assumptions of the Normal linear model.
 However, its validity relies strongly on the asymptotic argument.
-At finite samples, it can have poor behaviors.
-Since \citet{white::1980} published his paper, several modifications of $\hat{V}$ appeared aiming for better finite-sample properties.
-I summarize them below.
+In finite samples, it can have poor behavior.
+Since \citet{white::1980} published his paper, several modifications of $\hat{V}_{\textsc{ehw}}$ appeared aiming for better finite-sample properties.
+I summarize some of them below.
 They all rely on the $h_{ii}$'s, which are the diagonal elements of the projection matrix $H$ and called the {\it leverage scores}.
 Define

 where